michalbukowski/aml-analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;2.2.
 [Building and using a Docker image](#2.2)<br>

 ### <a name="1">1.
 Description of notebooks</a>
 The collection contains 4 Jupyter notebooks, two written in R and two in Python.
 The purpose of each Jupyter notebook is described in the table below.
 The table provides a short summary.
 The logic of designed analyses is described in details in the notebooks.
+The notebooks are saved toghether with output generated for files in the input directory, for a reference before an attempt to run the analyses in a different setting.

 | No. | File name | Language | Purpose |
 | - | - | - | - |